StyraInc/regal/docs/rules/idiomatic/use-some-for-output-vars.md

 elsewhere, OPA will attempt to _unify_ it with any value that satisfies the expression.
 In this case, that means that `name` will be bound to each of the keys in the `users` object in turn, and the rule will succeed for each of them.

 This is a powerful feature of Rego, but it can also be a source of confusion.
-If we were to defined `name` somewhere else in the policy, perhaps by mistake:
+If we were to define `name` somewhere else in the policy, perhaps by mistake:

 ```rego